cdapio/cdap/cdap-docs/developer-guide/source/getting-started/quick-start.rst

   +====================================================+

-We can even join two datasets: the one produced by the realtime flow; and the other one produced by the MapReduce job.
+We can even join two datasets: the one produced by the realtime flow; and the other one produced by the MapReduce Job.
 The query below returns, for each of the three URLs with the highest bounce ratio, the IP addresses that have made more than three requests for that URL.
 In other words: who are the users who are most interested in the least interesting pages?

 ::

-  $ cdap-cli.sh execute "SELECT views.uri, ratio, ip, count FROM \
+  $ <path-to-CDAP-SDK>/bin/cdap-cli.sh execute "SELECT views.uri, ratio, ip, count FROM \
-  >    (SELECT uri, totalvisits/bounces AS ratio \
+       (SELECT uri, totalvisits/bounces AS ratio \
           FROM cdap_user_bouncecountstore ORDER BY ratio DESC LIMIT 3) bounce, \
        (SELECT key AS ip, uri, count \
           FROM cdap_user_pageviewstore LATERAL VIEW explode(value) t AS uri,count) views \